China's Red Ants welcome at RV picnic

 “People in China ask strange questions though,” Meng said.
 “Like, ‘Can you actually take this on the road?’
 It keeps me busy spreading the word about camping cars.”

-“We need more people to have the chance to come and see an RV, how to use it, how it fits in their lives,” says Huang Fei, a sales executive with Zhongtian of Tianjin, whose carriages sell for up to 780,000 yuan.
+“We need more people to have the chance to come and see an RV, how to use it, how it fits in their lives,” says Huang Fei, a sales executive with Zhongtian of Tianjin, whose carriages sell for up to 780,000 yuan ($123,000).

 One of those who might take a chance on an RV was Xie Tongyang, an engineering contractor in his 50s, who was looking at rigs at a recent RV trade show.

-Fast-rising imports into China could also help revive American RV makers such as Winnebago, Thor Industries Inc (THO.N), Navistar International Corp (NAV.N) and others.
+Fast-rising imports into China could also help revive American RV makers such as Winnebago, Thor Industries Inc, Navistar International Corp and others.

 RV shipments in the United States are expected to reach 265,200 this year, well below the 390,500 sold in 2006, according to the Recreational Vehicle Industry Association, as U.S. consumers put off spending on big-ticket items in a weak economy.